Best Medical Alert Systems for Seniors With Dementia

 Long Battery Life

-Older adults with dementia may struggle to remember day-to-day tasks like charging a phone or medical alert system.
-Prioritize systems with a long battery life, like Bay Alarm Medical’s SOS Mobile system, which has up to six days of battery life for on-the-go use.
+Older adults with dementia may struggle remembering daily tasks such as charging a phone or medical alert system.
+Prioritize systems with a long battery life, such as LifeFone’s At-Home & On-the-Go VIPx system, which has up to 10 days of battery life for on-the-go use.

 Medication Reminders

-Everyone forgets to take their meds from time to time, but for individuals with dementia, meds can be even more difficult to keep track of.
-Some medical alert brands, like MobileHelp and LifeFone, offer medication reminders to help your loved one better manage their medications.
+Everyone forgets to take their meds from time to time, but meds can be even more difficult to keep track of for individuals with dementia.
+Some medical alert brands, such as LifeFone, offer medication reminders to help your loved one better manage their medications.

 FAQs